jbostoen/itop-jb-news/documentation/api.md

 ## Version 2.0.0

-A basic token system (per news source) has been implemented for each operation.
+A basic token system (per external server) has been implemented for each operation.
 Despite "unique" identifiers (database UID, instance UID, environment), a complete environment may have been cloned.
 This token-based system allows to uniquely identify those instances.